 All of the educational facilities constituting the Project are located on the University campus in Cleveland, Ohio.
-The Project will be leased by the University to the Commission under a Base Lease, dated as of March 1, 2019 (the "Base Lease").
+The Project will be leased by the University to the Commission under a Base Lease, dated as of December 1, 2019, relating to the Bonds (the "Base Lease").
 The Project will be leased by the Commission to the University pursuant to the Lease.
-The

-University is required by the Lease to make rental payments (the "Rental Payments") equal to the principal of and premium, if any, and interest on the Bonds, whether on an Interest Payment Date, at maturity or upon acceleration or mandatory redemption (the "Bond Service Charges").
+The University is required by the Lease to make rental payments ("Rental Payments") equal to the principal of and premium, if any, and interest on the Bonds, whether on an Interest Payment Date, or at maturity or upon acceleration (the "Bond Service Charges").
 In the Lease, the University has agreed to purchase and the Commission has agreed to sell the Commission's interest in the Project after all of the Bond Service Charges have been paid.